How Bimatoprost 0.03% Works for Glaucoma and Eyelash Growth?

 • Pregnancy and lactation – Do not use it without the guidance of your physicians if you are a pregnant or breastfeeding mother.
 Use it only if the potential benefits justify the potential risk to the fetus.

-• Lens wearers – It is strictly advised to remove the contact lenses before application and wait at least 15-20 minutes before reinsertion.
+• Lens wearers: It is strictly advised to remove contact lenses before application and wait 15-20 minutes before reinsertion.

 • There are no well-researched systemic drug interactions due to the topical nature of the Bimatoprost.
 Still, concurrent use with other IOP-lowering medications should be closely monitored to avoid potential side effects.